joedefen/subshop/docs/ss-status.md

 # Subshop Reporting and Status Subcommands

-Herein, we describe commands to show and evaluate the current status of subtitle aquisition and synchronization, and controls on it automation.
+Herein, we describe commands to show and evaluate the current status of subtitle acquisition and synchronization, and controls on it automation.

 ### subshop stat {targets}  # get basic subtitle status
 Shows the summary subtitle information of the targets.